MultiTagging/MultiTagging_Refiner_Demo/README.md

 The MultiTagging framework provides several functions through the following components:
 *  **Tagger:** It parses analysis tool reports to extract vulnerability tags and map them to the common vulnerability labels, i.e., SWC codes and DASP Ranks.
 *  **Evaluator:** It measures the performance of the tool using different evaluation metrics.
 *  **Elector:** It elects the sample label based on votes of a number of tools.
-It supports three voting options: AtLeastOne, Majority, and Threshold.
+It supports two Threshold-based vote methods (AtLeastOne and Majority) and one Power-based vote method.
 *  **Plotter:** It plots the evaluation results in different formats.
 ## Supported Tools
 * The components of the MultiTagging framework can be utilized for any analysis tool except for the Tagger.